How Do You Know When It’s Time To Euthanize Your Dog? My Experience… Personally And While Working For A Vet

 Even though mine were senior dogs, it’s just not something that any pet owner wants to do.
 You secretly hope that your dog will peacefully pass in the night — sometimes that happens, but not usually.

-Instead, dogs that are left to die on their own will typically die from starvation — which is a long, slow, painful, suffering process that dogs do not deserve.
+Instead, most dogs that are left to die on their own will typically die from starvation — which is a long, slow, painful, suffering process that dogs do not deserve.

 In many cases, offering your pet ‘death with dignity’ can be a pet owner’s greatest act of love.
 Waiting until that last dreadful moment during which pets suffer needlessly is a horrid experience for any pet, much less a beloved best friend.
 Our hopes for how our pets will pass don’t always match up with reality.
 Many pet owners hope their best friend will pass naturally in their sleep.
-Unfortunately, while that does occasionally happen, it is the exception rather than the rule. ~Dr. Carol Osborne, DVM
+Unfortunately, while that does occasionally happen, it is the exception rather than the rule.

-I’ve learned that you shouldn’t feel guilty about euthanizing your dog.
+After working for a veterinarian for several years — and raising my own dogs for several more — I’ve learned that you shouldn’t feel guilty about euthanizing your dog.

 Deciding that it was time to let Tenor go was something that we knew in our hearts was the right thing to do — yet it was so hard to realize that he wasn’t going to be with us anymore.

-2. I hope if you’re ever in the same boat I was recently (trying to decide when to schedule your dog’s “last vet appointment”), that you will also find some comfort from this information.
+And I hope if you’re ever in the same boat I was recently (trying to decide when to schedule your dog’s “last vet appointment”), that you will also find some comfort from this information.

 Making the decision to euthanize a pet can feel gut-wrenching, murderous, and immoral.
 Families feel like they are letting their pet down or that they are the cause of their friend’s death.
 They forget that euthanasia is a gift, something that, when used appropriately and timely, prevents further physical suffering for the pet and emotional suffering of the family.
-Making the actual decision is the hardest part of the experience and I’m asked on a daily basis, “Doc, how will I know when it’s time?” ~Lap of Love Veterinary Hospice
+Making the actual decision is the hardest part of the experience and I’m asked on a daily basis, “Doc, how will I know when it’s time?”

-When Your Dog’s Last Days Are Near…
+How To Know When Your Dog’s Last Days Are Near

 You’ll know it.